 I’ve found that testing my API can be more valuable than just unit testing.
 By testing my APIs, I’m also testing all the supporting functions behind them.
 I still test both, but I focus more on the API tests and any permutation of them I can think of for functionality and security.

 Another way to reduce risk and increase confidence is through peer code review and deployment strategies based on source control branching.
 We use a version of the Git Flow workflow by Vincent Driessen.

 develop branch maps to our staging environment and the

-master branch to our production environment.
-This means that any time code is pushed to the develop or master branches, a CI phase is initiated.
+controller branch to our production environment.
+This means that any time code is pushed to the develop or controller branches, a CI phase is initiated.
 Once that's successful, the CD phase will begin and move the code to the appropriate environment.

 We do all of our development in